TeLeViSiOn161511/CyclisticCaseStudy/README.md

 ## Step 4-5: Analyse & Share
-The objective of the analysis is to compare how annual members and casual riders use the Cyclitstic bikes throughout the year.
-MySQL and Microsoft Power BI were used to perform analysis and visualisations. ([View query file]("cyclistic_eda.sql"))
+<p>The objective of the analysis is to compare how annual members and casual riders use the Cyclitstic bikes throughout the year.
+MySQL and Microsoft Power BI were used to perform analysis and visualisations. (<a href="cyclistic_eda.sql">View query file</a>)

 ### Part A: Rider distribution
 <section>